insure logo

 In the situation where your car was hit and the other driver’s insurance is not willing to pay, there are several steps you can take:

-1. Review the Details: Double-check the information you provided to the other driver’s insurance.
+1. Review the details: Double-check the information you provided to the other driver’s insurance.
 Make sure the accident details, photos, and any evidence are accurately presented.

-4. Consider Legal Advice: If negotiation and appeals don’t work, you might want to consult a legal professional who specializes in insurance claims.
+4. Consider legal advice: If negotiation and appeals don’t work, you might want to consult a legal professional who specializes in insurance claims.
 They can help you understand your rights and options, and assist with any legal action if needed.

 5. Uninsured Motorist Coverage: If the at-fault driver doesn’t have insurance (uninsured) or is underinsured, your own uninsured/underinsured motorist coverage may come into play.
 This coverage can help you in situations where the other driver’s insurance falls short.